Ztry8/DungeonGen/README.md

 # DungeonGen
 ## Dungeon generator for roguelikes made with just 35 lines of code!
 ### This code is written in pure C99.
-Use the stdio to display a map
+Use the stdio to display a map.
 ![screenshot](https://github.com/Ztry8/DungeonGen/blob/main/1.PNG)

 #### Building